dessant/label-actions/assets/app-description.md

 #### Configuration

-Create `.github/label-actions.yml` in the default branch to enable the app, or add it at the same file path to a special repository named `.github`.
+Create `.github/label-actions.yml` in the default branch to enable the app, or add it at the same file path to a repository named `.github`.
 Configure the app by editing the following template:

 ```yaml
 # Configuration for Label Actions - https://github.com/dessant/label-actions